StevenBlack/vocab/million-dollar-words.md

 ### bowdlerize
 To edit a piece of writing by cutting out all the obscene parts.
 In certain Middle Eastern countries, some Western magazines are bowdlerized from cover to cover.
-The word derives from the name of Thomas Bowdler, who had the gall to issue an expurgated edition of the works of that well-known pornogra- pher, William Shakespeare.
+The word derives from the name of Thomas Bowdler, who had the gall to issue an expurgated edition of the works of that well-known pornographer, William Shakespeare.
 Pronounced BOD-LEHR-ISE.

 ### bromide